dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 his I had heard and it captivated me *because of it's cry to defend authenticity.* Technically, I had heard Superstarr Part Zero before.
-That song is like bliss to the ears of a padawan B-Boy, but it wasn't until I bought the album after I heard Freeze that I realized it was the same artist.
+That song is like bliss to the ears of a padawan B-Boy, but it wasn't until I bought the album that I realized it was the same artist.
 CD's and life before Shazam, eh?
-What makes something worth finding?
+What makes something worth finding? *Can you google that?*

 For me, today, those lines are about escaping some preconceived construction of an identity that is not only forced upon us, but seems